-The byzantine piece is plain compared to the Greek and Roman sculptures.
-Despite it, there’s a connection with their naturalistic research.
+The Byzantine piece is plain compared to Greek and Roman sculptures.
+Still, there’s a connection with their naturalistic research.
 The image is quite sophisticated in terms of style compared to the earlier paintings found in Christian catacombs.
-The composition is innovative, in fact the figures are placed in several levels (spatial dimension).
+The composition is innovative, in fact, the figures are placed in several levels (spatial dimension).
 The plastics figures, instead, embody a research for motion (temporal dimension).
-Christ is looking in the opposite direction of the cross (left), while is body is turned toward right.
-Also, his feet are crossed conferring dynamism to the figure.
+Christ is looking in the opposite direction of the cross (left), while his body is turned to the right.
+Also, his crossed feet confer dynamism to the figure.

 This piece caught my attention because of the gradient mosaics used for the sky.
 The tessera, which gradient from light to dark azure, “suggest three dimensionality and illusionism.”
 (Forman) The same technique will be used in 1904 by the figurehead of Catalan Modernism Antoni Gaudí in the wall covering of the staircase of Casa Batlló.
 In both the Byzantine and Catalan pieces, there’s a strong research for nature and the mosaics gradient is used as connection toward the sky.